 Installing tar in CentOS, RHEL, and Fedora

-The tar package comes pre-installed in most if not all Linux distributions by default.
+The tar package comes pre-installed in most if not all RHEL-based distributions by default.
 But if it is not installed on your system, run the following command to install it.

 Once you have tar installed on your system, you can use it as follows.
 This example shows how to create an uncompressed archive file of a directory called